lawrennd/snippets/_information-game/includes/jaynes-world.md

 \[
 \Delta \boldsymbol{\theta} = - G(\boldsymbol{\theta})^{-1} \mathbf{g},
 \]
-but this is not the direction that gives the instantaneious maximisation of the entropy production, instead our gradient step is tiven by
+but this is not the direction that gives the instantaneious maximisation of the entropy production, instead our gradient step is given by
 \[
 \Delta \boldsymbol{\theta} = \eta \mathbf{g},
 \]